 - Moisture on glass and/or inability of defroster to remove moisture from glass and windows

-What is an accumulator?
+What is an Accumulator?

-- Monitors and controls the amount of refrigerant that enters the evaporator.
+- Monitors and controls the amount of refrigerant that enters the evaporator

-- Stores excess Refrigerant so that it cannot enter and damage the compressor.
+- Stores excess refrigerant so that it cannot enter and damage the compressor

-- Filters debris and removes moisture from the A/C System.
+- Filters debris and removes moisture from the A/C System

 The orifice tube or thermal expansion valve is located between the condenser and the evaporator.
-Its job is to constantly monitor the pressure and temperature of you’re A/C system in order to determine the exact amount of refrigerant that can safely enter your evaporator.
-An orifice tube may also contain a fine mesh screen to block contaminants from the rest of the system.
+It constantly monitors the pressure and temperature of your A/C system to determine the exact amount of refrigerant that can safely enter your evaporator.
+If too much or too little refrigerant enters the evaporator, you could have a big problem.

 - Poor A/C system performance

-What is an evaporator?
+What is an Evaporator?

-Symptoms of a worn evaporator:
+Symptoms of a Worn Evaporator:

 - Poor A/C system performance

-What is the clutch cycling switch?
+What is the Clutch Cycling Switch?

-The clutch cycling switch senses and controls the temperature in the evaporator core to prevent it from freezing.
-Although most cars can blow air at temperatures as low as 60 degrees, the temperatures inside the evaporator core can get cold enough to completely freeze the entire core.
-Not good!
-The clutch cycle’s job is to make sure the evaporator temperature doesn’t reach the point of glacier temperatures.
+The clutch cycling switch cycles the compressor according to the pressure in the accumulator.
+This action helps to prevent the evaporator from freezing.
+Although most cars can blow air at temperatures as low as 60 degrees, the temperatures inside the evaporator core can get cold enough to freeze the entire core completely.

 - Evaporator freezing up

-- Evaporator does not get cold enough
+- Evaportor does not get cold enough

-What is a refrigerant charge port?
+What is a Refrigerant Charge Port?